DRUG CRIMES IN TAMPA AND YOUR RIGHT TO CRIMINAL DEFENSE REPRESENTATION

 WHAT IF A DEFENDANT ISN’T GUILTY?

 If you complete a Drug Court program successfully, the criminal charge or charges against you will be dismissed.
-Of course, if you were wrongly arrested, and you’re innocent, you should accept no deal, and instead, you should fight the charge with a good attorney’s help.
+Of course, if you were wrongly arrested, and you’re innocent, you should accept no deal, and instead, you should fight the charge with a good criminal defense attorney’s help.

 If you’re charged with a drug crime in the Tampa Bay area, politely insist on your right to remain silent and your right to have an attorney present during questioning.
 Don’t say or sign anything until you’ve consulted with an experienced Tampa drug crimes lawyer.